 Palm Beach County is the third most populous county in the State of Florida.
 Growth in dwelling units for the Department's service area over the last five years has averaged 0.7%.
 The real estate and construction industries comprise the mainstays of the County's economic base.
 The Department's service area continues to reflect primarily residential customers, plus some commercial and light industrial services.
-A continued increase in population is projected through "build-out," which is expected to occur by approximately 2020.
-To meet future customer demands, the Department's Master Plan was updated in 1997 and continues to emphasize the elimination of developer-built package treatment plants, which will be consolidated into advanced technology regional facilities.
+A continued increase in population is projected through "build-out," which is expected to occur by approximately 2025.
 By 2020, the Department will operate at least six regional water plants with an estimated 130 million gallons per day (mgd) capacity.
 For wastewater services, the Department will own a projected 24 mgd capacity in the East Central Regional Wastewater Treatment Plant and will operate the 35 mgd capacity in the Southern Region Water Reclamation Facility, which will be able to provide approximately 22 mgd of reclaimed water.

 These factors, along with inflation, water restrictions imposed by the South Florida Water Management District and the current state of the real estate market, were considered when preparing the Department's budget for fiscal 2016.
-The budget forecasts operating revenues of \$186.1 million, or 9.3%, above the final 2015 budget of \$170.3 million.
+The budget forecasts operating revenues of \$190.1 million, or 2.1%, above the final 2016 budget of \$186.1 million.
 Net revenues will be used to fund debt service and a portion of the Department's capital projects expenditures.

 Expenses will continue to be subjected to upward pressure from increased operating costs and the expansion of facilities.
-Amounts anticipated in fiscal 2016 for operating expenses, excluding depreciation and amortization and equity interest in net loss of joint venture, are \$134.1 million, a 4.2% increase from the final 2015 budget of \$128.7 million.
+Amounts anticipated in fiscal 2017 for operating expenses, excluding depreciation and amortization and equity interest in net loss of joint venture, are \$136.7 million, a 1.9% increase from the final 2016 budget of \$134.1 million.